martineg/pswinpy/README.md

 Specifying Host
 ---------------
-The gem is set to use a particular PSWinCom SMS Gateway by default.
+The package is set to use a particular PSWinCom SMS Gateway by default.
 The host can be changed globaly by setting api_host:

     TODO